-He was also enticed by Rococo artists, Watteau’ being the most prominent one.
+He was also driven by the work of Rococo artist, Watteau.
 All this persuaded him to explore art and develop a unique style.

 As the years passed, Renoir’s admiration for Watteau grew dramatically.
 And his further years went into experimenting with different art styles and techniques.

-Throughout these years, he discovered the restaurant Mason Fournaise, where Renor’s impressionist art was painted in 1881
+Throughout these years, he discovered a restaurant named Mason Fournaise, where Renoir painted the famous impressionist art, Luncheon of the Boating Party.

 Luncheon of the Boating Party’s theme is similar to Renoir’s other work, “Dance at le Moulin de la Galette.”

 However, Renoir’s previous artwork doesn’t have defined borders or bright colors, which counts as an indifferent factor between these two Renoir works.

 As we already know, the painting featured Renoir’s loved ones.

 Let’s take some time out to analyze the Luncheon of the Boating Party’s compositions and figure out who’s who in the painting.

 (Also check out the Bal du Moulin De La Galette reproduction painting and order yourself a replica of it, which you can mount on your wall.)

 On the left, a lady in a blue dress with a floral hat, who is holding a dog, is Aline Charigot, who later became Renoir’s wife.